USDA-FSA/fsa-style/README.md

 ## Using the Boilerplate

-Then use `boilerplate.html` as a reference for the key HTML structure required, generally summarized below:
+Reference this basic list for the general requirements for your typical HTML structure:

 1. HTML5 doctype: `<!DOCTYPE html>`.
 1. Wrap `<html>` start element in IE conditional comment.